Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-model-conventions-english.rst

 - should a too short termination delay be chosen by mistake, the simulation engine will do its best to detect it

-- if setting up a proper termination happens to be too cumbersome on to many cases, an automatic system might be designed, in order to keep track of inter-model references (ex: like a garbage collector operated on actors, based on reference counting - either PID or AAI); however this mechanism would probably have some major drawbacks by design (complex, expensive because of reference indirections, etc.); moreover having an implicit, dynamic, flexible communication graph is probably more a feature than a limitation
+- if setting up a proper termination happens to be too cumbersome on to many cases, an automatic system might be designed, in order to keep track of inter-model references (e.g. like a garbage collector operated on actors, based on reference counting - either PID or AAI); however this mechanism would probably have some major drawbacks by design (complex, expensive because of reference indirections, etc.); moreover having an implicit, dynamic, flexible communication graph is probably more a feature than a limitation

 ..
 Note::